Be prepared when you and your family have medical needs.

 Health insurance for expats in the Netherlands

 If you’re looking for the most suitable Dutch health insurance, you’ve come to the right place!
 We work with multiple health insurers and compare on both coverage and pricing to provide you with suitable health insurance.
 Please feel free to contact us at any time for personal advice.

 The Dutch health insurance

-When you live or work in the Netherlands you have four months to apply for a health insurance.
-By law, everybody has to have a basic health insurance.
-The start date of your health insurance will always be the day you registered or have start working in the Netherlands.
+When you live or work in the Netherlands you have four months to apply for health insurance.
+By law, everybody has to have basic health insurance.
+The start date of your health insurance will always be the day you registered or have started working in the Netherlands.